 Are you an international student who is interested in taking graduate courses at Northwestern?
 Our school is pleased to facilitate the academic and spiritual needs of students from around the world...Read More

 Looking to attend Northwestern's traditional undergraduate program as an international student?
 The process can be complex due to multiple organizations that are involved.
 Find out more about how to...Read More

 Generally, an F-1 Visa accommodates people who are: not U.S. citizens, not legal permanent residents or refugees, or dual citizens who completed their secondary schooling abroad.
 You are considered an international student if you decide to study under a non-immigrant visa status.

 NOTE: If you are a U.S. citizen living abroad, please apply as a first-time or transfer student.
-In the past, the average amount international students have needed to supply is approximately 75% of the total cost to attend Northwestern.
-The 2017-18 school year tuition, room and board, and other necessary expenses will be approximately $44,204.
-Therefore, 75% of that figure is $33,153.
-Expenses for the 2018-19 school year will be slightly higher.
-International Students have paid these expenses through personal funds, sponsorships, and outside scholarships.
+In the past, the average amount international students such as yourself have needed to supply is approximately 75% of the total cost to attend Northwestern.
+For the 2019–2020 school year, tuition, room and board, and other necessary expenses will be approximately $44,430.
+Therefore, 75% of that figure is $33,322.
+International students have paid these expenses through personal funds, sponsorships and outside scholarships.